hashgraph/hedera-forking/README.md

 ```

 > [!NOTE]
-> Unfortunately, these configuration settings cannot be set automatically by the Plugin.
+> These configuration settings cannot be set automatically by the Plugin.
 > This is because the way Hardhat plugins are loaded by Hardhat.
 > The main issue is _"since Hardhat needs to be loadable via `require` call, configuration must be synchronous"_.
 > See [here](https://github.com/NomicFoundation/hardhat/issues/3287) and [here](https://github.com/NomicFoundation/hardhat/issues/2496) for more details.
 >
-> We need to shift the setting of `chainId` and `workerPort` to the user,
 > Creating a Worker so we can hook into `eth_getCode` and `eth_getStorageAt` to provide HTS emulation and querying the `chainId` of a remote network are **asynchronous** operations.
+> That is why we need to shift the setting of `chainId` and `workerPort` to the user.

 ### Running Your Tests